Schwanentorbrücke

 The Schwanentorbrücke is a vertical-lift bridge in Duisburg, North Rhine-Westphalia, Germany, that crosses the Duisburg Inner Harbour.
 The bridge can be vertically raised to allow cargo ships to access the inner city, and lowered to allow cars, trains and pedestrians to cross.
 The bridge is named after the Schwanenturm (meaning 'watch tower) that protected the city walls in the 13th and 14th centuries.

 History

-Before the Schwanentorbrücke was constructed, a smaller bridge was used by pedestrians and traders.
+Before the Schwanentorbrücke was constructed, a smaller bridge served pedestrians and traders.
 In 1844, a bridge with train tracks was built, and from 1926 to 1929, it was continuously widened and improved.
 The Schwanentorbrücke was designed by Hans-Siegfried Persch and completed in 1950.
 When the city updated the trains in Duisburg they also updated and improved the bridge.
-These improvements were done with plans by Foster & Partner.
+These improvements were carried out using plans by Foster & Partner.
 The transportation industry moved out of the city, meaning the bridge no longer needs to be raised.
 Workers began a two-stage reconstruction project for the bridge on April 9, 2018.
 It was expected to last 18 months and cost €4.5 million.